We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 You will be required to hold a current EU issued Part 66 licence which has not been suspended or enforcement action taking place.

-This application process will allow your previously surrendered UK issued Part 66 Licence to be reactivated post the UK EU exit date where an individual can now hold a UK and EU issued licence concurrently.
+The reactivation application process will allow your previously surrendered UK issued Part 66 Licence to be reissued post the UK EU exit date where an individual can now hold a UK and EU issued licence concurrently.

-Once all of the requirements have been met, please apply for Reactivation of UK Issued Part 66 Aircraft Maintenance Licence - SRG 1014RET.
+Once all the requirements have been met that are noted on this page, please apply for Reactivation of UK Issued Part 66 Aircraft Maintenance Licence - (SRG1014RET).

 You will need to include the following information with your application:

-• If changes or a renewal is required in addition to the reactivation, then a SRG 1014 will be required to support the application with the associated documentation and applicable fees.
+If changes to or a renewal of your UK Part 66 licence is required, in addition to the reactivation application, an application using Application for Initial/Amendment/Renewal of Part 66 Aircraft Maintenance Licence (AML) (SRG1014) will be required to support the reactivation application, along with the associated documentation and applicable fees.

 Applications and documents posted from outside the UK